zsipos/zsipos/README.md

 We assume Ubuntu 18.04 and bash as the build environemnt.

+You need around 80GB of free disk space.

 You must install Vivado HLS WebPack 2018.3.1 (free, registration required).

 Get it from here: https://www.xilinx.com/products/design-tools/vivado/vivado-webpack.html .